-All students in Year 7 study French for four lessons per week.
+All students in Year 7 study French for three lessons per week.
 This is so that everybody has a good grounding in one foreign language and can use the principles learnt to begin with a second language in Year 8.

 Years 8 and 9

 In Years 8 and 9 all students study French for three lessons a fortnight and Spanish for three lessons a fortnight.
 In French they will continue to develop the language skills acquired in Year 7.
 Spanish is an express course and takes into consideration work done on language learning in Year 7.
 By the end of Year 9 students will feel equally confident in both languages.